Why am I writing this blog?

 Queensland Health’s post-flood focus was on the issue of asbestos debris and contaminated water problems as these were the issues of key public health concern.
 Information for the public in relation to dealing with lead in paint during home renovation and restoration work was already available and accessible to renovators and contractors.

 If you were aware of the dangers of lead paint AND you were looking for information on how to deal with it safely, you will of course have checked Queensland Health’s web site.
 Really?
 Judging by the comments from people interviewed in the ABC podcast, Queensland Health dropped the ball pretty badly.
+As mentioned earlier Queensland medical system was well aware of the dangers of lead paint 70 years ago.
+What happened?

 I have made numerous attempts to engage with Queensland Health on lead issues over the last 2 years and have largely failed, with two exceptions, a toxicologist in Townsville whose knowledge of clinical aspects of lead was 40 years out of data and a senior physician in Townsville who was cautiously interested.
-I had gotten his contact details from a Queensland Health FOI document requested by ABC News, I have made numerous attempts to engage with Queensland Health on lead issues over the last 2 years and have largely failed, with two exceptions, a toxicologist in Townsville whose knowledge of clinical aspects of lead was 40 years out of data and a senior physician in Townsville who was cautiously interested.
-I had gotten his contact details from a Queensland Health FOI document, requested by ABC News, DOH-DL 17/18-048:/ He had stated: “As things stand, I do not believe that government owned houses, with highly contaminated soils and exposed Lead paint, are safe places for children in Mount Isa”.
-This related to social housing in Mount Isa twhere lead paint on the houses was considered a greater danger to children than the lead from mining activities.
-Think about that in the context that Mount Isa heavily polluted with lead-containing dust, not just from the natural lead ore deposits, but from smelting as well.
-That indicates at least one person in Queensland Health was actively aware of the dangers of lead, as opposed to it being ahistorical issue.
+I had gotten his contact details from a Queensland Health FOI document requested by ABC News, a Queensland Health FOI document, requested by ABC News, DOH-DL 17/18-048:/ He had stated:

-Queensland Health also works closely with Glencore, the company running the mine s and smelter in Mount Isa, as it is a member of the Lead Alliance, together with Robbie Katter, a representation from Glencore and from local healthcare institutions.
+If I were cynical, which I didn’t use to be, I’d be saying that Queensland Health have been withholding information that might indicate how bad a job they were doing.
+Then again, Queensland Health also works closely with Glencore, the company running the mine s and smelter in Mount Isa, as it is a member of the Lead Alliance, together with Robbie Katter, a representation from Glencore and people from local healthcare institutions.
 My interaction with the Lead Alliance suggests their main goal is to manage public opinions about the effects of lead in Mount Isa.
-I wish it was otherwise.

-I’ have to apologise for straying off topic, but I hope this has provided some indication that if the painters or the public are expecting some affirmative action from Queensland Health about lead poisoning in general, it’ll be a long wait.
+I have to apologise for straying off topic, but I hope this has provided some indication that if the painters or the public are expecting some affirmative action from Queensland Health about lead poisoning in general, it’ll be a long wait.

 In Mount Isa, lead miners have to shower and change from work clothes which stay on site and are specially cleaned, to street clothes so their families aren’t exposed to lead dust.
-Lead paint dust is no different, except it sometimes has higher lead levels (up to 50%).
+Lead paint dust is no different, except it sometimes has higher lead content (up to 50%).

-Lead accumulates in the body and much of the lead that has been absorbed will remain in the body in the bones.
+Lead accumulates in the body and much of the lead that has been absorbed will remain in the body, in the bones.
 In adults, this means the lead will remain for decades, maybe the rest of their lives.

 Every time a painter (or his family) is exposed to lead dust, a bit more lead will accumulate in his body.
 It’s really important to get your head around the fact that even small exposures over a period of time will add up, as will the harmful effects.
 There is no safe level of lead that you can afford to ignore.

-I’d like to reinforce my comments by indicating just how many painters are lead-poisoned.
-Queensland Health used to publish official numbers of the number of notifiable blood lead levels over 5ug/dL every year in Queensland.
-The last time this was done was 2016 and no numbers have been published since.
-The numbers are split into groups or occupations and in 2016 painters comprised the largest single group.
-But you have to be aware of the fact that these are painters that have been tested that have a significantly raised blood lead level.
-The painter, if suffering lead poisoning symptoms, has to have gone to the doctor, and the doctor has had to recognize the symptoms and order a blood lead test.
-That often doesn’t happen.
-No test, no result, no notification.
+I’d like to reinforce my comments by indicating the extent painters are lead-poisoned.
+Queensland Health used to publish an official report of the number of notifiable blood lead levels over 5ug/dL every year in Queensland.
+The last time this was done was 2016 and no results have been published since.
+The numbers are split into groups and in 2016 painters comprised the largest single group of notifiable results.

 If that test comes back with a blood lead level over 5ug/dL (micrograms per decilitre), the testing laboratory has to notify Queensland Health, which “ought” to initiate some sort of audit and advice process.
 I say ought because it appears that Queensland Health fails to follow its own intervention policies in most cases, notifications for children in Mount Isa being the possible exception.